flixlix/power-flow-card-plus/README.md

 | production | `string` | HEX value of the color for circles labels and lines of production. |
 | consumption | `string` | HEX value of the color for circles labels and lines of consumption. |

-Can use an [online color picker](https://colors-picker.com/hex-color-picker/) as an easy way of picking the color you want

 #### Split entities

 Can be use with either Grid or Battery configuration.
 The same `unit_of_measurement` rule as above applies.